noboruma/building-android-with-ndk-without-ide/index.md

 (I recommend using something like tmux to scroll and copy strings easily at that stage) Now, it is time to download the SDK version you want to work with:
--- First, list all the available SDK:
+1. List all the available SDK:
 ```markdown
 ${ANDROID_HOME}/tools/android list sdk --all --extended
 ```
--- Then install the SDK/tools you want, as:
+2. Then install the SDK/tools you want, as:
 ```markdown
 ${ANDROID_HOME}/tools/android update sdk --filter tools,platform-tools,build-tools-26.0.1
 ```